Fire Departments We Dispatch

 First and foremost, DON'T PANIC.
 The greatest tragedies occur when people panic and are unable to decide what to do.
 Knowing a few simple rules ahead of time will avoid tragedy when an emergency occurs.

 The golden rule in all cases is: IF YOU ARE IN A BURNING STRUCTURE, GET OUT IMMEDIATELY.
-Do NOT try to save valuables, get extra clothing, or report the fire from the same building.
+DO NOT try to save valuables, get extra clothing, or report the fire from the same building.
 Once outside, NEVER GO BACK IN, FOR ANY REASON.
 The greatest risk (and cause of loss of life) is when people re-enter a burning structure, often to attempt a rescue of someone else or a pet, or to obtain valuables.
 Fire is a fast-moving and deceptive phenomenon, and if you are caught inside, you will most likely perish, along with anyone else (and your mission will still be unaccomplished).
 NEVER GO BACK IN!
 If there is someone trapped and visible at a window, attempt to reach them from outside.
 Be prepared to tell arriving responders where trapped persons or pets are, and forget the valuables (items can be replaced, people cannot).
 Once outside, go immediately to a neighbor's house and dial 9-1-1.
 Tell the call-taker that you are reporting a fire, and YOUR address.
 Remember, you are calling from a different house, so 9-1-1 sees the neighbor's address, not yours.
 Tell them what is burning (your house, a car, a shed, etc).
 Also tell them if anyone else may be still inside, and where they may be located (upstairs bedroom, basement, etc.).
 If you come upon a fire somewhere else, know where you are when you call.
 This is especially important if you are calling from a wireless phone.

 If you become trapped in a fire, remember-DON'T PANIC.
 You have a small amount of time to think and take steps to give yourself enough time to survive until rescue arrives.